-This is a common concern about U2F!
+This is natural thing to worry about!
 The short answer is that your account is still perfectly secure.
+The person who finds your token cannot list out the accounts it secures.
+Generally, no such list even exists on the device.
 And, surprisingly, the person who found the token can adopt it and use it to secure their accounts.
 Here is the long answer:

 The U2F token physically looks like a USB storage key, but it does not store things in that way.
 With a U2F token in hand, there is no way to list out the accounts it secures.
 With the most common implementation strategy, no such list even exists.
 Instead, the token has a secret key locked in the token, and it uses this key to approve or reject a request from a web site.
 When a user tries to log in to a site, the site sends a specially formatted request to the token, which in turn approves or rejects the request.
 The details are complicated, but in particular, the token does not need to store a list of web sites or user names to perform its function.

 Also, the U2F log-in scheme does not use a token-specific ID number.
 This is a deliberate choice to maintain privacy.
 Therefore, if someone finds a U2F token, they could use the token to secure their own accounts, and it would work fine without revealing anything that connects back to the original owner’s accounts.
 In normal operation (see exception below), sites will not detect that this is the same token used to secure another account.
 Or put another way, every registration by a token appears unique and unrelated to every other registration.
 This is why a new user can use a U2F token, and that use will not connect back to earlier uses of that token.

 To log in to your account after finding your U2F token, the finder would need to know your account name, and your password, and have the U2F token.
 The U2F token by itself does practically nothing.